spewil/phd/sections/introduction.md

 ### Analysis of the synergies underlying complex hand manipulation (Todorov & Ghahramani 2005) blah blah blah blah blah blah

 > Remarkably, the dimensionality in the individuated joint task was 8.7, or only 2 higher.
 The latter task is designed to reveal the maximal number of degrees of freedom humans have access to.
 Why this number is not 20 is unclear; the most likely reason is biomechanical coupling, although limitations in neural control may also play a role.
-Furthermore, the number 8.7 intuitively seems too low ñ suggesting that such counting methods may underestimate the true dimensionality.
+Furthermore, the number 8.7 intuitively seems too low suggesting that such counting methods may underestimate the true dimensionality.

 ### The statistics of natural hand movements (Ingram & Wolpert 2008)

 ### Neural Basis of Muscle Synergies, Bizzi Cheung 2013

-### Greg Wayne Deep Learning Motor Control

-> There are many variations on the motor synergy concept61; here we mean functional couplings of different joints or muscles such that motor control operates at the level of multi-joint coordination patterns ratherthan through independent control of all joints.
-Producing actionsat this slightly higher level of abstraction can facilitate explorationand learning of new skills as well as simplify planning.
-(Wayne Nature Comms Hierarchical Motor Control)

-There is a longstanding debate about the origins of muscle synergies that strongly mirrors the nature-nuture debate.
-Are synergies learned or are they hardwired?
-If they're hardwired, what physiological subsystem contains this hardwiring?
-We don't need to take a side because there is clear evidence that humans overcome synergies to adapt their motor outputs to solve novel tasks and overcome all types of changes in the motor loop (injury, fatigue, prism goggles, etc.) via well-studied (in laboratory tasks at least) adaptation mechanisms [Helmholtz, Wolpert, Todorov, newer work on synergy shifts such as [@DeRugy2012,Berger2013].
-The more interesting questions ask on what timescales and by what mechanisms does learning occur, and can we reverse engineer paradigms and tasks that improve the learning rate.

 Note that there are a great number of tasks, and the case for synergies in the motor system cannot be answered simply.
 Here we are concerned with motions of the hand because we know that this is the endpoint of CM connections.
 There are many fewer tasks dealing with this system in particular.
 Most tasks deal with arm reaching, though the most highly cited synergy paper deals with a 1DOF kick [@DAvella2003].